 Our signature Poogan’s BBQ Sauce

 How your BBQ is cooked:

-Smoked in a Southern Pride 500, with a mixture of hickory, oak and cherry wood using several methods depending on type of meat.
+Smoked in a Southern Pride 500, with a mixture of hickory, oak and cherry wood using several methods depending on the type of meat.
 Always cooked slow and low.

 Is there any gas/electricity used in the cooking process: